 The Swiss range operates from April to when the snow falls (usually sometime in November) and is closed for remainder of the year.
 During the months when it is open, the range is supervised during certain weekends and members can simply show up.
-Discounted club GP11 ammunition is sold at the range, and club rifles and handguns are available for use at $10 per day.
+Discounted club GP11 ammunition is sold at the range, and club rifles and handguns are available for free.
 You may also use your own firearms, subject to the restrictions noted below.
 Note: no ammunition or firearms are stored overnight at the range.

 When the RSO is not present, members have unsupervised access 7 days a week to the outdoor shooting areas.
 For access to the indoor shooting positions and the electronic Swiss targeting system, members must first pass a Range Safety Officers course and take a system orientation session.

 Range facilities include: